lindaxeva/datablix/README.md

 It combines data intake, column matching, source tracking, data-quality checks, research monitoring, human verification, optional AI assistance, and task-specific exports in one workflow.

+Users can upload CSV or Excel files, connect a viewable Google Sheet, or begin with a blank workspace.
+Datablix creates an editable working copy without changing the original source.

 ## Live Demos

 Each demo represents a stage in the development of Datablix.